AQ Index for Washington

 Air Quality Index for Washington

-The highest AQ index in Washington (as of 6:00 PDT) is currently the Chelan area.
-Particle Pollution (PM2.5) is measuring at 94 (Moderate).
+The highest AQ index in Washington (as of 9:00 PDT) is currently the Clarkston area.
+Particle Pollution (PM2.5) is measuring at 71 (Moderate).
 This means air quality is acceptable.
 However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.

-Over the next few days, the highest Ozone (OZONE) will be in the Bremerton-Silverdale-Bainbridge Island area.
-It is forecasted to be Unhealthy for Sensitive Groups, meaning members of sensitive groups may experience health effects.
-The general public is less likely to be affected.
+Over the next few days, the highest Particle Pollution (PM2.5) will be in the Bremerton-Silverdale-Bainbridge Island area.
+It is forecasted to be Good, meaning air quality is satisfactory, and air pollution poses little or no risk.

 Range0 - 5051 - 100101 - 150151 - 200201 - 300301 - 500